pablo-mayrgundter/http/README.md

 Currently disables any type of cacheing as I use it mostly for local development and want to avoid versioning mistakes.

+Also has fledgling SSL support that has occasionally worked.

 To run:
 ```
 java net.http.Server